 About me

-You may be struggling with others' or your own expectations, and reflecting - wondering about your values and priorities, what really matters to you.
-You may feel at a point of crisis or of needing to make changes.
-Whatever it may be for you, I provide a safe, brave space for you to show up, exactly as you are, without fear of judgement, so that together we can start to make sense of what’s holding you back from what you really want and need.
+Whatever may be drawing you towards counselling, I provide a safe space for you to show up, exactly as you are, without fear of judgment, so that together we can start to make sense of what’s holding you back from what you really want and need.

 “The sessions I've had have really helped me, at an awful time in my life, and although I'm not out of the woods, I feel much stronger and able to cope.
 Thank you so much for that Dorothy, you are great at what you do.”

-I have availability currently for weekly or fortnightly on Mondays and Wednesdays, including in-person, online (via Zoom), telephone or email counselling.
+I have availability currently for weekly or fortnightly sessions on Mondays and Wednesdays, including in-person, online (via Zoom), telephone or email counselling.

 Training, qualifications & experience